Notes on the Geography of The Czech Republic: Prague

 The city hall has an odd attachment, the Powder Tower or Prasna Brana, restored in 1883.
 For the preceding 400 years of its existence, it had been nearly ignored, because the king of Bohemia had moved across the river to Prague Castle and suspended work on the tower, begun in 1475.
 A temporary roof was installed, and the place became a storehouse.
 Four centuries later the tower became (and remains) an icon of the city.
 The street beyond leads straight to the city square.

-That street is the pedestrianized Celetna Ulice, carefully (which means not painfully) lit.
-Somebody's aware of the importance of making the place attractive in the evening.
+That street is the pedestrianized Celetna Ulice, carefully (which means not excessively) lit.

 The main facade of the church is oddly obscured by the Tyn School, opened in 1550 and with arched, stepped gables cheerfully incongruous with the Gothic towers behind them.